Everything You Need to Know about Glyphosate

 Generally speaking, exposure will most likely come from ingestion via a water supply.
 The Sonoma Valley and ― much of Northern California ― is a thriving agricultural community, so it would be probable that glyphosate-based herbicides have found their way into the groundwater.

-Brelje & Race Laboratories has been supplying Sonoma, Napa, and Mendocino Counties with water testing services for more than 50 years, so there’s no one better who can test your water to ensure that glyphosate-based substances aren’t present.
+Brelje & Race Laboratories has been supplying Sonoma, Napa, and Mendocino Counties with residential water testing services for more than 50 years, so there’s no one better who can test your water to ensure that glyphosate-based substances aren’t present.
 Find out which package is right for you and contact us for more details on how to ensure that your water is free from arsenic.